envisioning/vocab/src/content/mtl-multi-task-learning.md

 - 0.75
 - 0.73
 - 0.72
-slug: mtl
+slug: mtl-multi-task-learning
 summary: ML approach where a single model is trained simultaneously on multiple related tasks, leveraging commonalities and differences across tasks to improve generalization.
 title: MTL (Multi-Task Learning)
 ---